-As with the allocation pool and pay-as-you-go models, the reservation pool allocation model applies charges for the pre-allocation of resources to an organization virtual datacenter.
-The fundamental difference from the allocation pool model is that the vCloud provider cannot overcommit resources because all CPU and memory resources are 100% guaranteed.
+As with the Allocation Pool and Pay As You Go models, the Reservation Pool allocation model applies charges for the pre-allocation of resources to an organization virtual datacenter.
+The fundamental difference from the Allocation Pool model is that the vCloud provider cannot overcommit resources because all CPU and memory resources are 100% guaranteed.
 However, the vCloud provider can specify a maximum number of virtual machines.
 Only the vCloud provider can expand or contract resources.
-The reservation pool is unique in that it offers consumers full resource management controls in the form of shares, reservations, and limits.
+The Reservation Pool is unique in that it offers consumers full resource management controls in the form of shares, reservations, and limits.
 This is similar to vSphere Resource Management.

-The reservation pool represents a good fit for steady state workloads that require guaranteed performance.
+The Reservation Pool represents a good fit for steady state workloads that require guaranteed performance.
 To make best use of this model, you should know the customer's application profile well enough to optimize resource provisioning.

-vCloud providers typically charge a premium for this type of allocation pool because they cannot overcommit resources.
+vCloud providers typically charge a premium for this type of allocation model because they cannot overcommit resources.